Published: 03/05/2019 | Updated: 02/07/2024

 I made a batch the other weekend on a day when I had lots of family in and out of the house.
 These were a hit with everyone!
 They’re perfect served as a main dish or even as an appetizer!

 - Meat: I normally use ground beef for my meatballs, but you can really use a variety of meats depending on your preferences.
 A lot of stores sell a meatloaf mix that contains ground beef, veal, and pork.
 That would work well for this recipe!
 You can also use ground turkey if you want it to be a little leaner.
 I normally use ground beef with 85/15 ration of meat to fat.
 This tends to give me the juiciest meatballs without them swimming in their own grease.

 - Milk: I use evaporated milk for my meatballs but you can easily use regular milk if that’s all you have on hand.

 - Oats: I’ve used both quick-cooking oats and instant oats interchangeably for this recipe.
 The oatmeal helps bind the meatballs together.
 A lot of traditional meatball recipes use bread crumbs, but I’ve always preferred oatmeal (I use it in my meatloaf recipe too).
 It’s an easy trick for how to make meatballs without breadcrumbs!

 - Onion: I always use a chopped sweet onion for this recipe.
 We’re huge fans of onions but feel free to decrease the amount to 1/3 cup if you don’t want it quite as onion-y.

-- Sauce Ingredients: The sauce is very basic with ketchup, brown sugar, chopped onion and garlic powder.
+- Sauce Ingredients: This homemade bbq sauce is very basic with ketchup, brown sugar, chopped onion, and garlic powder.
 The magic comes when it simmers in a saucepan and starts to caramelize.
 It is a fairly sweet sauce, but feel free to add about 1/2 teaspoon of liquid smoke to cut down on the sweetness if you want.